oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 Lab 1 consist Non MT configuration, in this Lab we create basic configuration required for each lab.
 First we create **base_domain** using the **Restricted-JRF** template.
 This is the domain we are using in each lab.
 Using the Fusion Middleware Control Console, we will create machine and one dynamic cluster of initial size of two managed server inside it.

 Lab 2 consist creation of MT configuration, in which we creates virtual target, domain partition and resource group.
 We show you can easily deploy one application twice in a domain in different domain partition.
 In this case both applications will be connected to different database.
-Good thing is that you donít need to modify the application deploying to different domain partition because we have JNDI isolation.
+Good thing is that you don‚Äôt need to modify the application deploying to different domain partition because we have JNDI isolation.
 We also use day trader application which is build by IBM, we made few changes in the application to run the application in Non MT environment, and we took the same application to deploy in MT environment (inside domain partition).
-So you donít need any specific application development to deploy the application in Multitenant environment.
+So you don‚Äôt need any specific application development to deploy the application in Multitenant environment.

 Lab3 shows how you can have two or more security realms active inside a domain.
 Traditionally in WebLogic server, we have more than one Security realm but only one is active for the domain.
 Here, we have multiple domain partition, so you can have separate security realm for each domain partition.
 In Lab 2 we deploy Medrec application in domain partition dp1 and dp2.
 As while creating domain partition dp2 we do not choose any security realm so it uses the default security realm.
 In Lab 3 we create a new security realm and assign it to domain partition dp1.
 So both domain partitions will have different set of authorized user.